viamrobotics/docs/docs/services/frame-system/_index.md

 The Viam app shows you a 3D visualization of the spatial configuration of the reference frames of components configured on your robot:

-{{< imgproc src="/services/frame-system/frame_system_basic.png" alt="Default frame system configuration grid visualization for a single component, shown in the Frame System Editor" resize="1000x" declaredimensions=true >}}
+{{< imgproc src="/services/frame-system/frame_system_basic.png" alt="Default frame system configuration grid visualization for a single component, shown in the Frame System Editor" resize="1000x" >}}

 This tab provides a simple interface for simultaneously viewing and editing the position, orientation, and geometries of a robot's components in the Frame System.